-At this point, your loved one is not acting as the person you once knew.
+At this point, your loved one is not acting like the person you once knew.
 He or she is emotionally fragile and cannot think clearly.
 As in our last posts, we want to stress that it is not your loved one’s fault.
 Victims do not choose this for themselves, and they do not “ask for it.”

 This is a heinous situation resulting from intense manipulation — this is psychological warfare and the trafficker is a master of this.
 However, recognizing the signs is an unexpected twist in the trafficker’s plans, so do not give up hope.

 When the ILF gets involved, your loved one is our priority.
 We urge swift action and recommend reporting these cases to local law enforcement, the National Center for Missing and Exploited Children (NCMEC), and the ILF.